 Drink More Water

 Some suggest that increasing the amount of water you drink a day will lead your body to be more relaxed, and therefore increase your mobility or your flexibility.
-I felt I should definitely mention this factor that might help you increase your flexibility because it’s something you can do that can’t hurt!
+We felt it important to mention this factor that might help you increase your flexibility because it’s something you can do that can’t hurt!
 It’s important to stay hydrated anyways, so you might as well make sure you drink your recommended water intake per day.

 Dynamic stretching is when you do stretches as part of a movement.
 An example of this would be a controlled lift of one leg, or controlled arm swings.
 The key to dynamic stretching is that you gently take your body to the end of its range of motion.
 Dynamic stretching is great for warming up because it is more similar to the motions that a gymnast will be performing later on in the workout.
 It also helps to get the body and muscles warm, since the gymnast is moving while performing the stretches.

-I hesitate to mention what I’m about to tell you because I don’t want to encourage anyone to do flexibility moves with resistance.
+We hesitate to mention what we’re about to tell you because we don’t want to encourage anyone to do flexibility moves with resistance.
 Dr. Tilley suggests that you should do any move assisted, then with gravity alone, before you add resistance.

 There was a study done by Dr. Sands with elite gymnasts to try to increase their flexibility.
 (Because they are elite is why they used resistance.)
 In the study, they began by measuring the degree of split of the gymnasts’ split leaps with video.
 Then the gymnasts began a training program where they used therabands to add resistance to the following moves: